alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 This notation is possible because C++ supports it for the leftmost type in a declaration, *as a special case*.
 For example, the declaration `char const* p;` can be written as `const char* p;`.
 Similarly, `Node const* p` in the above code can be written as `const Node* p`.

-You can’t rewrite something like something like `char const* const s = "Hi!";`  as a west `const` declaration like `const (const char*) s = "Hi!";`, because C++ doesn’t support parentheses in type expressions.
+You can’t rewrite something like `char const* const s = "Hi!";`  as a west `const` declaration like `const (const char*) s = "Hi!";`, because C++ doesn’t support parentheses in type expressions.
 The only built-in support for general substitution in type expressions is to name the parts with `typedef` or `using`.
 But to be able to use west `const` for any declaration without naming parts of the declaration, you can define a single line of support,

 ~~~cpp
 template< class T > using Type_ = T;